HeyImK/clck./README.md

-# BLARE Alarm Clock
+# clck.

 A custom battery-powered alarm clock built for the [Hack Club BLARE](https://blare.hackclub.com/) program.

-The goal of this project was simple: build an alarm clock that doesn't use cheap rubber buttons.
+The goal of this project was simple: build an aesthetic alarm clock with a hint of brutalism style that doesn't use cheap rubber buttons.
 Instead, it uses four Cherry MX mechanical keyboard switches, a custom PCB, and a 3D printed enclosure.
-Everything is powered by a Wemos ESP32-C3 Mini, which handles the display, buttons, and alarm.
+Everything is powered by a Wemos ESP32-C3 Mini, which handles the display, buttons,buzzer, etc. Btw Sponsored by Hack Club too!!!

 ## Overview